 The spring wildflower season in Ohio is a limited time offering.
 Buds emerge in southern Ohio first - usually beginning in early April and for northern Ohio in late April/early May.
 The season ends when leaves are fully out on the trees, shading the delicate wildflowers from sunlight that gives them their burst of spectacular colors.

-State nature preserves, like Cilfton Gorge, are where you have the best opportunity to enjoy a variety of wildflowers, some of them rare.
+These state nature preserves, like Cilfton Gorge, are where you have the best opportunity to enjoy a variety of wildflowers, some of which are very rare.
 The snow trillium and the lakeside daisy are two of the rarest finds in Ohio.

-The snow trillium is related to the white trillium, and it only grows in Central and west Central Ohio.
-The extremely rare lakeside daisy only grows on bare limestone, which is found in the northern part of the state near Lakeside, OH.
+The snow trillium is related to the white trillium, and it only grows in central and west central Ohio.
+The extremely rare lakeside daisy only grows on bare limestone, which is found in the northern part of the state near Lakeside.

 "The reason we have wildflowers in State Nature Preserves is because those are areas that have been left alone for a long time.
 Wildflowers are sensitive flowers," said Thomas Arbour with the Ohio Division of Natural Resources (ODNR).

 ODNR releases a wildflower report with weekly updates on the wildflowers in bloom at State Parks and State Nature Preserves.
-It's a great way to plan your weekend hikes around the locations of peak blooms, which'll change regularly during the season.
+It's a great way to plan your weekend hikes around the locations of peak blooms, which will change regularly during the season.

-Here are some of the best locations around Ohio to see the Spring wildflowers:
+Here are some of the best locations around Ohio to see spring wildflowers:

 - Blackhand Gorge State Nature Preserve in Newark